 Crowdfunding Innovations in Real Estate Investment

 Is it possible for the Crowdfunding and Real Estate investment markets, widely different and in differing time-space zones, to work together for mutual benefits?
-This odd March-December couple seems to be pairing well to enable investors to leverage profits in the booming American real estate market. iFunding estimates the combined market size at around $11 trillion.
+This odd May-December couple seems to be pairing well to enable investors to leverage profits in the booming American real estate market. iFunding estimates the combined market size at around $11 trillion.

 A Booming Real Estate Market?